Simulating Society Requires Simulating Thought: Introduction

-In addition, these models are difficult to adapt to new domains.
-Fine-tuning LLMs for context-specific simulation requires substantial computational resources and access to large, high-quality datasets, both of which are often scarce in real-world policy settings.
-Yet effective social simulation demands precisely the opposite: the ability to represent dynamically evolving stakeholder reasoning, grounded in timely and localized information \cite{cedeno2019mechanistic, anzola2023kind}.
+In modeling, agents often rely on shallow input-output patterns, without representing how beliefs are formed, updated, or justified.
+As a result, their internal reasoning is difficult to inspect, especially when context changes.
+It is hard to determine how a new policy or scenario influences an agent’s judgment, or why a particular decision is made.
+Without access to reasoning traces, agents cannot support diagnostic explanation, causal attribution, or meaningful intervention — all of which are critical for multi-stakeholder policy simulations.
+Even when models succeed at surface-level generation, they are difficult to adapt to new domains.
+Fine-tuning LLMs for specific contexts often requires significant compute and high-quality datasets, which are rarely available in real-world policy settings.
+Yet effective simulation depends on exactly the opposite: the ability to represent evolving stakeholder reasoning grounded in timely, localized information \cite{cedeno2019mechanistic, anzola2023kind}.

-Moreover, current LLM-based agents remain largely opaque in their internal reasoning under contextual change.
-It is difficult to determine how much a given policy change or contextual shift influences the agent's opinions or decisions—let alone why.
-Most existing systems operate as black boxes, lacking interpretable reasoning traces that reveal how conclusions are formed.
-This is a critical limitation in the social simulation domain, where understanding \textit{how} individuals arrive at particular judgments is often more important than the judgments themselves.

-While post-hoc analysis of outputs is common, it is insufficient for modeling complex, multi-stakeholder reasoning.
-Without transparent internal structures, agents cannot support diagnostic explanation, causal attribution, or meaningful intervention—all of which are essential for interpreting public responses to policy and for building trustworthy simulations.
+In evaluation, models are typically judged by output plausibility or alignment with population-level trends\cite{pachot_petit_2024_llm_public_opinion}, but such metrics say little about whether their reasoning is accurate, flexible, or aligned with how people actually think.
+Post-hoc output analysis is common, but it cannot substitute for reasoning-level evaluation.
+Aligning agents with real-world stakeholders requires individual-level data and internal benchmarks for reasoning fidelity, both of which are largely missing today.

-These limitations call for a shift in how we conceptualize generative social simulation—not as behavior mimicry, but as cognitive modeling.
+\paragraph{Toward Mechanistic and Individual-Level Alignment} These limitations call for a shift in how we conceptualize generative social simulation—not as behavior mimicry, but as cognitive modeling.
 This paper takes up that call.
-Specifically, we propose leveraging ideas from Theory of Mind (ToM) and cognitive science to extract and simulate structured reasoning templates—what we term \textbf{reasoning traces}—rather than simply mimicking human tone or persona \cite{baker2017rational, gopnik2004causal}.
+Specifically, we propose leveraging ideas from Theory of Mind (ToM) and cognitive science to extract and simulate reusable, executable reasoning units—what we term \textbf{reasoning traces}—rather than simply mimicking human tone or persona \cite{baker2017rational, gopnik2004causal}.

 Unlike prompt-driven persona or character approaches that generate “average” group behaviors \cite{park2023generative}, cognitive models allow agents to represent beliefs, values, and causal assumptions in a compositional manner.
 This makes it possible to generalize to unseen scenarios, so long as the individual components of the reasoning trace are known.
 For example, if a stakeholder has previously reasoned about “density” and “transit,” then when asked about a novel “transit-oriented development” policy, the agent can reuse those motifs to simulate beliefs without re-training.